Tech company issues statement after Bay Area job posting requires applicants be 'non-Asian'

 RELATED: Surge in Racism Against Asian Americans Spurs Calls for Change

 "My girlfriend found it and was so shocked and she sent it to me.
-I definitely want going to let it go unnoticed so I decide I would post it on LinkedIn more as an effort to increase awareness both in the professional world and to get eyes from the company itself and from LinkedIn," said Stephen via text with ABC7 News anchor Dion Lim.
+I definitely wasn't going to let it go unnoticed, so I decide I would post it on LinkedIn more as an effort to increase awareness both in the professional world and to get eyes from the company itself and from LinkedIn," said Stephen via text with ABC7 News anchor Dion Lim.

 Many online were critical of the post, calling it "#racist" and one user expressing outrage, "Is this even real or am I hallucinating?"
 Others shared the job listing on the social media platform TikTok.